doc4d/4d-web-studio/docs/design-webforms/datasources.md

 title: Datasources
 ---

-## Overview

 Datasources are a central concept to Qodly's architecture and are intended to make developping Web applications as simple as possible.
 A datasource references data and automatically generates events when this data is changed.
 Your webform components can **subscribe** to datasources to determine how and where the data is displayed in your application.

+## What are datasources?

-### Datasources and components
+### Components and datasources

-A **component** is a UI element subscribing to a datasource and which displays all or part of the attributes of the datasource (in case of ORDA or object datasources).
+Components are UI elements that can subscribe to datasources and display all or part of the attributes of the datasource (in case of ORDA or object datasources).
 When this datasource changes, the component reflects this change.
 For example, if a datasource is returned as result by a function, after the function has been called the component reflects automatically the new or modified data of the datasource.

 ![components](./img/datasource-1.png)

+### Events and datasources

+You can also attach **events** to datasources to trigger certain actions when these datasources are updated in the web browser.
+See [datasource events](design-webforms/events/events.md#datasource-events) for more details.

-### ORDA datasources (aka Catalog datasources)
+### Catalog datasources and scalar datasources

-Catalog datasources are references to entities and entity selections existing on the server and coming from the data model.
+**Catalog datasources** (aka **ORDA datasources**) are references to entities and entity selections existing on the server and coming from the data model.
 Data exchange is optimized: only attributes displayed by the component are requested from the server and available on the browser (same concept as [contexts](https://developer.4d.com/docs/ORDA/datastores#context)).

-![datasources](./img/datasource-2.png)

-### Scalar datasources

-Scalar datasources exist locally in the browser.
+**Scalar datasources** exist locally in the browser.
 They can be created on the browser and then sent to the server during a function call but are not issued from the Data model and therefore are not persistant.
 Scalar datasources can be of type String, Number, Boolean, Date, Object, or Collection.

+![datasources](./img/datasource-2.png)

-### Webform datasources vs Shared datasources
+### Webform datasources and shared datasources

 You can create *webform datasources* or *shared datasources*.